Taut foliations, left-orders, and pseudo-Anosov mapping tori

 Our approach to defining the map $f\colon L\to \R$ is to glue together certain branches of the leaf space $L$.
 This point of view is outlined in \cref{sec:gluing}.
 More formally, in \cref{sec:connection} we define an $\R$-bundle with structure group $\Homeo^+(\R)$ and a flat \emph{partial connection} $\Jpar$.
 We complete this bundle by adding a point at infinity to each fiber.
 The resulting $S^1$ bundle has an honest flat connection $\J$.
 Moreover, this $S^1$ bundle has vanishing Euler class and hence lifts to a flat $\R$ bundle.

 Finally, in \cref{sec:computations} we report on computations showing that manifolds satisfying the hypotheses of \cref{thm:main} are abundant in the Hodgson-Weeks census.

 \begin{subsection}*{Acknowledgements} The author would like to thank David Gabai and Sergio Fenley for several helpful discussions about this work.
 Nathan Dunfield and Mark Bell generously shared data from their census of monodromies of small hyperbolic manifolds.
+A special thanks is owed to the referee whose exceptionally detailed and patient reading resulted in many corrections and improvements to the article.
 The author is indebted to Peter Ozsv\'{a}th for his consistent encouragement and guidance during this project. \end{subsection} \end{section}

-\begin{section}{Foliations on surgeries on pseudo-Anosov mapping tori} In this section, we describe the construction of taut foliations on our class of 3-manifolds.
-One might colloquially describe the construction as ``stuffing the guts of the suspension of the $\phi$-invariant lamination with monkey saddles".
-We give a more detailed description and set up notation below.